RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/global-status-bar.md

 ## Rules of Thumb

 - Make Monitoring Icons interactive to reveal in-depth information.
-- Make sure that Monitoring Icons use color coding, iconography and labels consistent with the standard design.
+- Make sure that Monitoring Icons use color coding, iconography, and labels consistent with the standard design.
 - Include the name of the application.

 ## Appearance and Behavior